Sucker for Love: Date to Die For: Gameplay

 The game is set in a large, ever-changing Japanese-style house in the town of Sacramen-cho.
 The player, upon finding Rhok'zan, must explore the house in an adventure game manner to find materials and perform occult rituals while avoiding death at the hands of murderous cultists, some encounters of which are portrayed as optional jump scares.
 The main character, Stardust, may also flirt with Rhok'zan, but the game can be played without anything sexually suggestive.
-Stardust is portrayed as asexual, and can use a spray bottle to ward off Rhok'zan's attempts to invoke lust.
+Stardust is portrayed as an asexual lesbian, and can use a spray bottle to ward off Rhok'zan's attempts to invoke lust.

 Plot

 The main character, Stardust, investigates mysterious disappearances in her hometown, Sacramen-cho.
 Finding herself kidnapped, she has no choice but to use the cultists' spellbook to summon Rhok'zan, The All-Mother and Black Goat of the Woods, an anthropomorphic goat who is a parody of Shub-Niggurath, to attempt to escape.
 The game has multiple endings.